Local weak convergence for sparse networks of interacting processes: Introduction

 Our second set of results focuses on convergence of the empirical measures $\{\mu^{G_n,x^n}\}_{n \in \N}$.
-When the limit graph $G$ is infinite, empirical measure convergence does not follow immediately from the \emph{local} convergence results stated in Section \ref{subsub-inlaw}, because the empirical measure is a \emph{global} quantity.
-The empirical measure convergence is also more subtle than in the mean-field or dense graph case because arbitrary particles are no longer asymptotically independent, and so the limiting empirical measure can be random.
-In particular, suppose $G_n \sim \G(n, p_n)$ is a sequence of \Erdos \ graphs with $n p_n \rightarrow \parm \in (0,\infty)$, and the random marked graph $\compu(G_n,x^n)$ is defined as the connected component of a randomly chosen vertex in $G_n$.
-We explicitly describe in Theorem \ref{thm:CompEmpMeas} the (random) limit of the sequence $\{\mu^{\compu(G_n,x^n)}\}$ of empirical measures of this connected component.
-On the other hand, we show that the limit of the empirical measure $\mu^{G_n,x^n}$ on the entire graph $G_n$ is deterministic and coincides with the law of the root particle of the interacting particle system on a Galton-Watson tree with a Poisson($\parm$) offspring distribution.
-Analogues of both results are shown also for a broad class of configuration models, and in fact a larger class of graph sequences that satisfy certain properties pertaining to the behavior of the largest connected component (see Condition \ref{cond-graphs}).
+Suppose $(G_n,x^n)$ converges locally in law to a limit marked graph $(G,x)$.
+When the limit graph $G$ is infinite with positive probability, empirical measure convergence does not follow immediately from the resulting \emph{local} convergence results of $(G_n, X^{G_n,x^n})$ described in Section \ref{subsub-inlaw} because the empirical measure is a \emph{global} quantity.
+In general, the asymptotic behavior of the empirical measure sequence in this sparse graph setting is more subtle than in the mean-field or dense graph cases because pairs of particles (for example, neighboring particles) need no longer be asymptotically independent, and so the limiting empirical measure can be random.
+Indeed, if the event that the limit graph $G$ is finite has positive probability, it is straightforward to argue that on that event $\mu^{G_n,x^n}$ converges in law to the empirical measure $\mu^{G,x}$; see Proposition \ref{pr:localconvergence-empiricalmeasure}.
+More interesting subtleties arise when dealing with potentially disconnected graphs, such as the sparse Erd\"{o}s-Renyi graph.
+The topology of local convergence is defined only on the space of \emph{connected} and rooted graphs, so one must choose a root and a connected component in order to claim local convergence of the Erd\"{o}s-Renyi graph $G_n = {\mathcal G}(n, p_n)$ with $np_n \rightarrow \theta \in (0,\infty)$.
+The root vertex $\root_n$ is normally taken to be uniformly distributed with corresponding connected component $\comp_{\root_n}(G_n)$, in which case the associated limit graph is well known to be a Galton-Watson tree with a Poisson offspring distribution.
+This tree is finite with positive probability, and so the corresponding empirical measure sequence converges to a random limit, which is explicitly described in Theorem \ref{thm:CompEmpMeas}.
+Analogs of this result are shown also for a broad class of configuration models, and in fact for a larger class of graph sequences (see Theorem \ref{thm:GenCompEmpMeas}) that satisfy certain properties pertaining to the behavior of the largest connected component (see Condition \ref{cond-graphs}).